davidhay25/clinFHIR/content/nhip/organization.md

 As with the Practitioner resource, the id of the Organisation resource will be assigned by the HPI, and will also be present as an identifier with a system value of ‘https://standards.digital.health.nz/id/hpi-organisation’.

+#### Identifier structure
+The format of the HPI Organisation identifier is  GXXNNN-C, where G is a constant character, ‘X’ is an alphanumeric character, ‘N’ is a number, and C is a check digit.

+> todo link to a standards.digital page for check digit formula>

 #### Identifier systems